 While Google has always held their cards very close to the chest when it comes to advising bloggers & publishers about how to get a rich snippet ranking, I’ve been able to consistently grab rich snippet placements for my content on extremely competitive keyword phrases over the years both on my blog and for clients.
 It’s pretty straightforward really—grabbing a rich snippet (or featured snippet) placement is just as simple as making sure you’re nailing all of your blog SEO best practices, which includes on-page SEO and working extremely hard to promote your blog content and attract earned links from authoritative websites.

 Whew!
-Alright, I’ve answered a lot of questions about how to start a blog here—but please keep them coming in the comments below.
+Alright, I’ve answered a lot of questions—but please keep them coming in the comments below.

 Quick Summary of How to Start a Blog in 6 Easy Steps